fivetran/dbt_google_play_source/models/docs.md

 {% docs android_os_version %}
 Operation System of the android being used.
 May be NULL if users do not consent to being tracked.
 {% enddocs %}

+{% docs sku_id %}
+Developer-specified unique ID assigned to the ordered product.
+Subscription order IDs include the renewal cycle number at the end.
+{% enddocs %}